 - therapeutic exercise

-- functional training in self-care
+- functional training in self-care and home management

-- community and leisure
+- functional training work, community and leisure

 - manual therapy techniques (including mobilisation/manipulation)